OnionIoT/Onion-Hardware/README.md

 # Onion-Hardware
-Schematic information on Onion Omega2 Docks and Expansions
+Schematic of Onion Omega2 Docks and Expansions

 ## Additional Resources